-Accountability Redesign Stakeholder Engagement
+Accountability Redesign Goals

 To ensure all CPS stakeholders are co-designers of the new accountability policy, CPS will be utilizing the district’s Spectrum of Inclusive Partnerships.
 The Spectrum of Inclusive Partnerships is a tool to assist with transparency and trust around the level of participation of partners—those with institutional memory, those impacted by decisions, and those responsible for implementation—to set expectations and define the stakeholder’s role in design, decision, or communication processes.